vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ## Ambiguity in other cases

-Also, there other cases that can be considered as ambiguous, but their behavior is consistent in K1 and K2.
+Also, there are other cases that can be considered as ambiguous, but their behavior is consistent in K1 and K2.

 For trivial cases (ambiguous references are inside a single scope) there are the predefined priorities of KDoc candidates in the Dokka and IDE K1 implementations:
 -   class